Horse racing in Great Britain: 17th century

 During Elizabeth's reign, interest in horse racing appears to have waned, for reasons unrecorded, but this changed when in 1605, James I discovered the little village of Newmarket whilst out hawking or riding.
 He began to spend time there racing horses, and from then on it has been known as the home of horse racing in England.
-In fact, James spent so much time there that the House of Commons petitioned him to concentrate more of his time on running the country.
+In fact, James built a palace and spent so much time there that the House of Commons petitioned him to concentrate more of his time on running the country.
 The region has had a long association with horses going back to the time of Boudica and the Iceni.
 The first recorded race there was a match for £100 between horses owned by Lord Salisbury and Marquess of Buckingham in 1622, and the racecourse was founded in 1636.

 Chester continued to be a centre of the sport and by 1609 there are records of the St George's race being run five time round the "Roody" for a prize of silver bells and a sum of money.
 The first known Rules of Racing date from Kiplingcotes in 1619.
 Race meetings began to spring up elsewhere in the country.
 Races were run for silver bells at Gatherley, near Richmond in Yorkshire, Croydon and Theobalds on Enfield Chase.
 Jockey weights began to be measured and rigorously enforced, and formal training of horses took place, paying attention to food and exercise.

 James VI and I encouraged the sport.
 Some of the Spanish horses that ended up in Galloway after the wrecking of the Spanish Armada were kept by local people and raced against the King's own horses when he was in Ireland.
 They proved better than the King's and were bought for the royal stables.
 The King supported several meetings, even acting as Clerk of the Course at Lincoln in 1607 and built a house at Newmarket as a hunting lodge and so he could enjoy the racing there.
 Private match races between gentlemen, riding their own horses, rather than using hired jockeys as became the norm later, became commons.